 In late December, while out at a hotel at the beach, Heather and I crossed the I Love You threshold.
 I told her I loved her.
 And I did.
 She told me she loved me, and how she was scared as to when to reveal this to me, and was thankful I said it first.
 It felt good.

 But, it was not to be.
 Because I fucked up my frame, and because I broke all the rules (of which I wasn’t aware of yet), exactly two weeks after this moment, Heather broke up with me.
 She did it over email.
 When I asked her why, her answer was incoherent and full of woman logic.
 I don’t think even she fully knew why.
 But I did.
 It was because I had betrayed myself.
-I allowed her to turn me from an exciting Alpha Male to a boring and complaint beta male.
+I allowed her to turn me from an exciting Alpha Male to a boring and compliant beta male.
 Not badly, not to an extreme, but just enough where she subconsciously realized this very different type of man she was first dating was slowly becoming just like every other boring guy.

 NEVER lose your frame.
 NEVER get 100% monogamous.
 Don’t see a woman more than once a week (unless she’s a long-term OLTR).
 Failure to do these things means the woman is more likely to leave you, and leave you sooner, because they kill attraction.
 Therefore, in a strange sort of way, the more you like a woman, the more important these things become.